Sunoyon/asynchronus-rest-service-django-celery/README.md

 ## Introduction

 This is an example of asynchronus microservice using django and celery.
-Redis is used as broker.
+Redis is used as task broker.
+Celery worker-node acts as a consumer of the task broker and runs the tasks.
+Therefore no callback scenario is available in this approach.

 ### Prerequisite